LEEYJ1021/structural-signal-irrelevance/README.md

    cluster-robust inference.
 8. Only 3 of 25 pooled p-values across the full H1/H2/RQ2a–c program survive FDR correction, and none survive Bonferroni (§7).
-9. An earlier "control for ad-group count" analysis was retracted outright — `size_z` and `n_ad_groups_total` are the same variable (`docs/METHODOLOGY_NOTES.md` entry B3).
+9. An earlier "control for ad-group count" analysis was superseded once `size_z` and `n_ad_groups_total` were found to be the same variable (`docs/METHODOLOGY_NOTES.md` entry B3); a well-posed combinatorial null model was used instead.
 10. The naming of this section's central investigation changed from a single "H3" to three research questions after the fact (`docs/METHODOLOGY_NOTES.md` entry B7); some legacy figure/script labels still read "H3" (mapped in `appendix/hypothesis_id_legacy_mapping.md`).
 11. *(reserved — see entry B7's full limitation text in `docs/METHODOLOGY_NOTES.md`)*.

 **Post-hoc, further exploratory tier (M1–M3).**
-12. The exploratory scan (M1, §16.2) covers 728 tests; 463/728 survive FDR, but a
+12. The exploratory scan (M1, §16.2) covers 728 tests; 463/728 survive FDR, but an
-    winner's-curse check on two FDR-flagged candidates found one showed no effect and one reversed direction under independent bootstrap — no individual scan cell is cited as evidence on its own.
+    independent check on two FDR-flagged candidates did not confirm the pattern the scan implied for either — so individual scan cells are treated as hypothesis-generating, not as standalone evidence.
 13. The independent re-test (M2/M3, §16.3) covers only the Size-blind strategy crossed with four pre-specified model classes; Spend-normalized and Campaign-adaptive strategies have not received the same treatment.